jhonathan-castaneda/jhonathan-castaneda.github.io/_posts/2021-1-9-Stereo-image-using-monocular-cameras-and-ros.md

 </p>

 <p style="text-align: justify">
-The calibration window will appear and you will be able to start the process.
+A new window will appear and you will be able to start the calibration process.
 </p>

 <div style="text-align: center">